lwaekfjlk/mmodel-soup/README.md

 </div>

-### Introduction
+# Introduction

-MMoE is an initial trial to build better multimodal foundation models with the help of the concept of multimodal interaction.
-In this work, multimodal interaction relationship between image and text modalities are split into three different types: *redundnacy* (when two modalities carry similar task-related information), *uniqueness* (when two modalities carry unique task-related information), and *synergy* (when two modalities interact with each other to synergize new task-related information).
-We build and train expert models for each interaction type and train a fuser to fuse them together as the final prediction.
+MMoE is an initial trial to create better multimodal foundation models by focusing on how different types of interactions occur between image and text data.
+In this work, we categorize interactions between these two modalities into three types:

+- **Redundancy**: When both image and text contain similar information relevant to the task.
+- **Uniqueness**: When each modality (image or text) holds different information that’s valuable for the task.
+- **Synergy**: When the image and text combine in a way that produces new, useful information for the task.

+We design and train expert models to handle each interaction type separately, and then a final model (a “fuser”) combines their outputs to make the final prediction.

-### Get started
+# Get started

 The overall pipeline of MMoE includes three steps: